 Wireless Companies and Pole Attachments - SB 596 by Sen. Hutson (R) and HB 687 by Rep. La Rosa (R) would limit the FDOT and local governments' ("authority") ability to regulate "small" wireless facilities in public rights-of-way when the wireless facilities attach to authority utility poles.
 The authorities would issue permits and require the wireless entities to provide information on the collocation similar to the information required for electric utilities.
 The bill would set rates and fees in statute for attachments on authority poles that may not exceed the lesser of the FCC pole attachment rate or \$15 per year.
 This is concerning since municipal electric (and cooperatives) pole attachment rates are not subject to the FCC formula and the \$15 rate is not cost-based.
 The bill would set a new standard with respect to permissible cubic feet of volume of the antenna and associated facilities.
 The antenna could be up to 6 cubic feet with associated equipment up to 28 cubic feet, excluding certain ancillary equipment.
 The authority would only be able to charge the wireless entity the actual cost, with certain limitations, for any additional work on authority utility poles necessitated to support the additional facilities.
 The bills have been amended to expressly exclude poles owned by electric co-ops.
 However, the bad precedent set by this bill could be troublesome in the future as it still contains a reference to the FCC pole attachment rates.
-Both bills have one committee stop left.
+SB 596 was amended to remove the FCC rates and the cap of \$15 per year.
+SB 596 would now cap the rates at \$100 per year for the attachments.
+SB 596 is ready for the floor and HB 687 one committee stop left.

 Electricity Theft - SB 776 by Sen. Baxley (R) and HB 879 by Rep. Burgess (R) would establish criteria for an electric utility and the courts to follow for the recovery of losses associated with illegal marijuana grow houses.
 The criteria include processes to establish the amount of electricity that was stolen.
 After the utility follows these criteria, the burden of proof would shift to the defendant.
-SB 776 passed out of its second committee and HB 879 passed out of its first committees.
+Both bills have one stop left.